TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-migrationupgrade-rca.md

     ownershipId="AzureData_AzureCosmosDB"
 />

-# Upgrade to Mongo server version 3.6
+# Upgrade to Mongo server version 4.0

-## Migrate to Azure Cosmos DB API for MongoDB v3.6
+## Migrate to Azure Cosmos DB API for MongoDB v4.0

-Migrate <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> to a new database account to take advantage of the latest version of the Azure Cosmos DB API for MongoDB v3.6.
+Migrate <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> to a new database account to take advantage of the latest version of the Azure Cosmos DB API for MongoDB v4.0.
 This version provides the most up-to-date functionality, recent fixes, and enhancements in performance and stability.

-When upgrading the service, you must also migrate the data in your existing account to a new account created using version 3.6 of the MongoDB API engine.
+When upgrading the service, you must also migrate the data in your existing account to a new account created using version 4.0 of the MongoDB API engine.
 Azure Data Factory or Studio 3T can assist you in migrating your data.

-### Benefits of upgrading to version 3.6
+### Benefits of upgrading to version 4.0

 - Enhanced performance and stability
 - Support for new database commands
 - Support for aggregation pipeline by default and new aggregation stages
+- Support for multi-document transactions within fixed collections
 - Support for Change Streams
 - Support for compound indexes
 - Cross-partition support for the following operations: `update`, `delete`, `count`, and `sort`